joysn/python_algorithms/README.md

 algo_python3.py - find the nth # in fibonacci series

 algo_python4.py - find the maximum number formed from a given set of #s

+algo_python5.py - find the # of pairs in a array whose sum is given